Manufacturing Order Details

 If the quantity is changed after the MO is started, or if it is already finished:

-The production manager can edit the materials of the MO in the Materials section at Production planning -> Manufacturing Orders -> MO details page.
+The production manager can edit the materials of the MO in the Parts section at Production planning -> Manufacturing Orders -> MO details page.

-- Mass (re)book materials of all planned MOs at once to book materials.
+- You can mass (re)book materials of all planned MOs at once to book materials.

 Consuming materials from stock